Victoria Beckham Slams Divorce Rumors: ‘People Have Been Making Things Up About Our Relationship For 20 Years’

 Fittingly, as she talks about relationships in the article, Beckham shared the photo with her army of followers and they were delighted.
 The mother of four looks amazing in a black tank top as she wears her long, dark locks down and at her back.

-David looks equally as handsome in a white button down shirt and a pair of black pants.
+David looks equally as handsome in a white button-down shirt and a pair of black pants.
 He has his blonde locks styled and is also sporting some scruff on his beard.
 Within just a few hours of the post, Beckham’s photo has already earned a lot of traffic with over 442,000 likes in addition 1,500 plus comments.

 Many fans chimed in to gush over how good looking the pair is while countless others applauded them for seeming to have such an amazing relationship.